reteps/quizizz-bot/README.md

 4/11/19 - It is still buggy.
 If it doesn't work, try running it again.
 Much more reliable

 Note:
-    -Will not work if u have to sign in (ur welcome to add this) -It is not perfect
+    -Will not work if you need to sign in (You're welcome to add this.)
+    -It's not perfect

 ### Dependencies

-+ python3
++ python3 +
 + selenium
 + chromedriver